I offer replica battery

 USPS has just

-increased prices twice this year.
+increased prices three times within the year.
 Please be aware that the PayPal

 shipping calculator is likely to include an incorrect shipping fee.
 If so, I

-will invoice you for additional amount needed or refund an over charge.
+will invoice you for additional amount needed or refund any over charge.
 Shipping

 first class is an option with some items.